hanhvietphan/macos-thinkpad-t430/README.md

 	- Ran `softwareupdate -i -a`.
 	- Rebooted after installation and chose the Install option in Clover.
 	- Flushed kext cache to get audio working again with KextUtility.
-		- At the same time installed then new FakeSMC.kext.
+		- At the same time installed the new FakeSMC.kext.
 	- Reboot and voilà once more. =)

 ### Updating from 10.13.2 to 10.13.2 Supplemental update